nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The Rounded-corners UI mechanism is facilitated by [`DarkTheme.css`](https://github.com/AY2122S1-CS2103T-W17-3/tp/blob/master/src/main/resources/view/DarkTheme.css).
 By making the rounded-corners UI, the user's experience with the application can be enhanced significantly.

-Overall, `.css` files specialized for theme of the application.
-All the components like background color, font size and shape can be manipulated by this file.
-By refer to this [online instruction](https://www.w3schools.com/css/css3_borders.asp) and implement in the needed UI components in the theme file, those components' corners can be make as rounded as prefer.
+Overall, the `.css` files are specialized for the theme of the application.
+All the components including background color, font size and shape can be manipulated with this file.
+By referring to this [online instruction](https://www.w3schools.com/css/css3_borders.asp) and implementing it in the UI components in the theme file, those components' corners can be altered to rounded as prefered.

 ### Edit Group Command

 The edit group mechanism is facilitated by `EditGroupCommand`, `EditGroupCommandParser` and `EditGroupDescriptor`.
-This command allows users edit data of the selected group.
+This command allows users to edit data of the selected group.

 #### Implementation